Thomas B. Slater

 Fax: (678) 547-6478

 An ordained elder in full connection in the Georgia North Region of the Christian Methodist Episcopal Church, Dr. Slater has pastored five congregations in Arkansas, Virginia and Georgia and been an associate pastor in four other congregations.
-He has also been a campus minister on five college campuses.
-Dr. Slater is the first African American to receive a PhD in biblical studies in the United Kingdom.
+He currently serves as chair of the Georgia North Committee on Ministerial Examinations & Conference Relations and is a member of his denomination's Task Force for the Revision of the Articles of Religion.
+Dr. Slater is the first African American to receive a Ph.D in biblical studies in the United Kingdom.